Built for your adventure, no matter where you end up.

 - Answer: That really depends on the desired end use.
 The Nomad Lite has much shorter sides, but has a VERY elegant appearance.
 The shorter height gives a very nice, refined look.
 For larger fires, the taller sides might be the best option.
 The Nomad Lite sides are about 5″ tall whereas the Nomad sides are approximately 9″ tall.
-Find the Nomad (Taller Version) HERE.
+If the Nomad Lite makes the most sense for your needs, find that product HERE.

 What is the clear opening of the Nomad firebox?